mala-project/test-data/README.md

 ## `Be2`

 Contains DFT calculation output from a [QuantumEspresso](https://www.quantum-espresso.org/) calculation for a beryllium cell with 2 atoms, along with input scripts and pseudopotential to replicate this calculation.
 In comparison to Al36, which is larger in size and allows for more physically correct tests, this is a very minimal example.
 LDOS files are usually large, therefore this reduced example samples the LDOS somewhat inaccurately, in order to reduce storage size.
+The energy grid for the LDOS is 11 entries long, starting at -5 eV with a spacing of 2.5 eV.
 In detail, the following data files can be found:

 | File Name                       | Description                                                                                                                   |
 |---------------------------------|-------------------------------------------------------------------------------------------------------------------------------|